stryker-mutator/stryker-net/docs/configuration.md

 Command line: `[-b|--break] 40`
 Config file: `"thresholds": { "high": 80, "low": 60, "break": 0 }`

 Configure the mutation score thresholds for your project.
+Thresholds should be a number between 0 and 100.
+Thresholds can all have the same value except for 0.
+Threshold high cannot be 0.

+Threshold calculations in order:
 - `mutation score >= threshold-high`:
     - Awesome!
 Your reporters will color this green and happy.
 - `mutation score < threshold-high && mutation score >= threshold-low`: